CompassSecurity/OnPremSecurityBestPractices/measures_pw.md

 Microsofts Azure AD Password Protection feature can also be used in hybrid environments for on-premise Active Directories:
 https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-password-ban-bad-on-premises

+Note: If you implement a list of banned passwords (password blacklist), there's no need for a policy with special characters and lower- / uppercase characters.
+In fact, newer guidelines advise against using such policies because of human behavior leading to more predictable passwords.
+However, for technical accounts like service accounts, it is still recommended.

 ### Use Unique Local Administrator Credentials
 The local administrator password should be changed on a regular basis and should be unique on every host (workstations and servers!).